WSULib/docs_digital_collections/content_models/wsudor_content_models.md

 ## Instantiating a Content Model

 An object is opened or created as a WSUDOR Content Model by using the base class, `WSUDOR_Object`.
-For example, from the command line, an pre-existing object in Fedora can be opened as a WSUDOR Object like this:
+For example, from the command line, any pre-existing object in Fedora can be opened as a WSUDOR Object like this:

     obj = WSUDOR_ContentTypes.WSUDOR_Object('wayne:vmc14515')